-Once a company is in administration it is granted protection by way of a moratorium; this means legal action by creditors or landlords cannot be started nor ongoing litigation continued; bailiffs are not able to seize any assets of the company whilst it is in administration, nor can asset-based lenders or hire purchase companies take possession of company property.
+Once a company is in administration it is granted protection by way of a moratorium; this means legal action by creditors or landlords cannot be started nor ongoing litigation continued; bailiffs are not able to seize any assets of the company whilst it is in administration, nor can asset-based lenders or hire purchase companies take possession of company property without the permission of the administrator.

 Once appointed, the appointed administrators will assume responsibility for the management of the company while they work to put a plan in place for moving the company forwards; this may involve the company being sold out of administration, or continuing to trade following restructuring.
 The exception to this is in a light touch administration whereby the company’s current directors remain in control of running the business throughout the process.